alminagorta/MachineLearning/Clustering/README.md

 Commonly displayed as dendogram and it is clustered by steps.
 At each step, the cluster that are most similar are joined into a single new cluster.
 For instance, in the dendogram presented below:

 * The vertical axis represents the distance or dissimilarity between clusters
-* The horizontal axis represents the index of each fish species
+* The horizontal axis represents the index of each fish species (also presented in the scatter plot)
-* The dashed horizontal line cut the three main clusters.
-Typically this line es selected considering the maximum distance vertically without intersecting a cluster.
+* How to select the number of clusters? typically the approach is to set the horizontal-dashed line to cut the maximum distance vertically without intersecting a cluster.
+In our case should be three.
-* The scatter plot below show 6 clusters.
-These clusters are also represented by the dendogram
+* In other cases the user can select the number cluster.
+In this case I selected to have 6 clusters.
+Note that the dashed horizontal line in the dendogram cut the six main clusters, which are also presented in the scatter plot below by different colors.

 <img src="https://github.com/alminagorta/MachineLearning/blob/master/Clustering/Scatter1.png" width=1200/>